rameshnayaka/personalwebpage.github.io/_pages/Research.md

 10. **R. Ramesh Nayaka**, V. Padmanabhan and Prabhakaran.
 T, "Design of Fibre Reinforced Concrete Using Dramix Steel Fibres," in *International Conference on Engineering And Technology*, Columbo, Srilanka, 2015. **(Received Best Paper Presenter award)**

-#### List of Journal Publications (Please enclose only the first page of each of the publications.
+#### (a) List of Journal Publications (Please enclose only the first page of each of the publications.
 Publications may be based on work done at IITDh or prior work but published only after joining IITDh.)

 | SL.
 No. | Author(s) | Title | Name of Journal | Volume | Page | Year |
 |---------|------------|-------|------------------|--------|------|------|